 Voice quality is just as important as other features.
 While most laptops come with built-in microphones, their performance often falls short.

-If crystal-clear sound is essential, consider models that support external microphones.
 Additionally, many laptops we reviewed below feature noise-canceling capabilities, which are ideal for noisy environments or shared spaces.

 Performance Requirements: